 Previously, Google used the desktop version of a page’s content for indexing and ranking.
 Now that Google will focus on the mobile version, it is essential to have a website that is mobile-friendly.
 If the content on your website is not optimized for mobile, your SEO ranking could be negatively impacted.
 Most WordPress sites have a responsive design for mobile and desktop, so these websites are already optimized and will not be affected by the change.

-What you should do to prepare for mobile-first indexing
+How you should respond to mobile-first indexing

 Establishing a good ranking is easier when your site is mobile-friendly.
 Check out Google’s Mobile Friendliness Test to see if your mobile version is optimal.
 The Test is an excellent resource as it explains the specific issues with your site and areas of improvement.

 Speed is a crucial factor for mobile users, so make sure your pages load fast on the mobile version.
 Check out Google’s Page Speed Insights tool to see how fast your site is.
 Image size, multi-media embeds, and amount of content are some elements that affect the speed of your website.
 You can improve your page speed by ensuring your content aren’t large file sizes.

 Make sure your mobile version has the same high-quality, relevant content that exists on your desktop site, which includes text, images, and videos.
 The written content should be mobile-friendly, which means short sentences and condensed paragraphs with plenty of whitespace in between.
 Additionally, the font size needs to be large enough to read given the smaller screen size.